fpereiro/teishi/README.md

 This means that when a `multi` value is present, `teishi.stop` feeds the validating function with a pair of `compare` and `to` values at a time, and stops this process when an error is found.

-Now, since the validating functions are not aware that a `multi` operation is taking place, their error messages would be off.
+Now, since the validating functions are not aware that a `multi` operation is taking place, their error messages would be incorrect.
 Consider this example:

 ```javascript
 teishi.stop ({